Gaelle Mys: Gymnastics career

-Gaelle Mys (born 16 November 1991) is a Belgian artistic gymnast.
-The 2007 and 2008 senior all-around Belgian National Champion and the 2006 junior European bronze medalist on the floor exercise, Mys qualified as an individual to represent Belgium at the 2008 Summer Olympics in Beijing.
+Mys successfully defended her national all-around title in 2008.
+She then qualified as an individual to represent Belgium at the 2008 Summer Olympics in Beijing.
 At the Olympics, Mys qualified for the all-around final with a total score of 57.150, a personal best.
-In the all-around competition, she placed 24th with a 53.90 score.
+In the all-around finals, she placed 24th with a 53.900 total score after falling twice off both the balance beam and the uneven bars.